FACT-Finder-Web-Components/documentation/markdown/en/ff-header-navigation.md

 ## Dynamic content

-In some cases you may want custom content, like a Ad Banner or group specific header image, to be displayed inside a container of a specific group.
+In some cases you may want custom content, like an Ad Banner or group specific header image, to be displayed inside a container of a specific group.
 That's why we have added the ability to define custom content around the groups and a dynamic slot after each group.